 |Genre||AvG.
 Age||AvG.
 Male Age||AvG.
 Female Age|

-Looking at average age by genre, horror authors are the clear winners in terms of getting bestsellers published younger.
+Looking at the average age of authors by genre, horror authors are the clear winners in terms of getting bestsellers published younger.
 The average age for horror authors was 41.

 Thriller authors had the oldest average age.
 The average thriller author publishes their first bestseller at 52 years old.